ksmooi/ai_power/deep_learning/transformer/huggingface_transformer_pipeline_api.md

     - **Example**: For the given logits, the final prediction is `POSITIVE` with a probability of `99.89%` and `NEGATIVE` with a probability of `0.11%`.

 This end-to-end workflow demonstrates how raw text input is transformed into meaningful predictions using the Hugging Face Transformers pipeline.
 By abstracting the complexity of the underlying models, the pipeline provides a simple and efficient way to leverage state-of-the-art machine learning models for various NLP tasks.

-### Key Features and Capabilities
-There are two categories of pipeline abstractions to be aware of:
-- The `pipeline()` which is the most powerful object encapsulating all other pipelines.
-- Task-specific pipelines are available for audio, computer vision, natural language processing, and multimodal tasks.

 ## Introduction to Transformers Pipelines API